Instructions and Forms for Asylum Petition for Spouse and Children Outside the U.S.

 - Part 8 of the application should be filled out and signed if someone other you filled out the asylum application.

 Gather and include all supporting evidence.
 If you do not have this supporting evidence, you will need to write an affidavit explaining why you do not have this evidence or you may be asked to explain why you do not have this evidence at your interview.
-If any of the documents contain foreign language, you will be required to include a full English language certified translation.
+If a document is not written in English, you will be required to include a full English-language certified translation.

 You must include: